ActivKonnect/castor/README.rst

 Note
 ++++

-``post_freeze`` array are an optional argument.
+``post_freeze`` array is optional.
 It must be an array, each command will be executed on the ``target`` directory after executing ``castor freeze``.

 .. code-block::